 Investing should be client-centered.
 That is, investing should be goals based.
 Considering international equities as part of one’s allocations simply brings more tools into the tool box to help one achieve a desired behavior and outcome.
 After all, one would not expect a carpenter to only use a hammer and nails to build a home.
 As we have demonstrated, considering international investments theoretically adds 90% of global companies back into the toolbox.

 Active or Passive Considerations

-Moreover, when indexing, you are set to achieve the same returns (ex-fees), same level of volatility and the same yield as a given index.
+Moreover, when indexing you are set to achieve the same returns (ex-fees), same level of volatility and the same yield as a given index.
 Not all investors want or need these same behaviors.
-For those that desire a higher level of yield, investing in international markets (even through an index) can provide higher dividend yield levels than in the U.S. (S&P 500 index).
-Furthermore, as exhibit 7 illustrates there are far more foreign companies that have dividend yields greater than 3%.
+For those that do desire a higher level of yield, then investing in international markets even through an index can provide higher dividend yield levels than in the U.S. (S&P 500 index).
+Furthermore, as exhibit 7 illustrates there are far more companies that have dividend yields greater than 3%.
 As of November 30th, 2019, there were 1,022 companies with dividend yields of 3% or more – 87% of those came from foreign companies.
 In a low interest rate environment, this is an important additional perspective.

 Being that the international universe is so large, comparing the U.S. to one index representing the entire international market is misleading.
-Some of the best international managers are picking from among the best countries, sectors and individual companies – all of which is lost when making a binary comparison of the S&P 500 to an international index.
+Some of the best international managers are picking from among the best countries, sectors and individual companies – all of which is lost when making a binary comparison of the S&P 500 to an international index like MSCI EAFE.

 MSCI EAFE: Index that is designed to measure the equity market performance of developed markets outside of the U.S. & Canada.
 It is maintained by MSCI Inc., a provider of investment decision support tools; the EAFE acronym stands for Europe, Australasia and Far East.